Frequently Asked Questions (FAQs)

 6. How can a customer obtain maintenance using my GSA Fleet WEX card?

 For maintenance under $100 – Merchants can either electronically accept the WEX Fleet card or call in the transactions to 1(866) 939-4472 to receive a MasterCard number.
-For maintenance over $100 or any accident damage – Merchants will phone GSA Fleet PRIOR to doing the work 1(866) 400-0411 and receive a MasterCard number upon completion of the work.
+For maintenance over $100 or any accident damage – Merchants should phone GSA Fleet PRIOR to doing the work 1(866) 400-0411, and receive a MasterCard number when the work is completed.
 If a vehicle requires after-hours emergency repairs when the MCC is closed, Citibank/WEX can authorize the use of a card for purchases up to $500.
 Emergency repairs are vehicle breakdowns, accidents, tire blow out, towing, etc.

 7. Where is the WEX card accepted?

 The GSA Fleet WEX card is accepted at over 145,000 fueling and maintenance sites in all 50 states and US Territories.
-There is a listing of merchants that accept the card in the Fleet Service Card User Guide or go to the Wright Express Website.
+There is a listing of merchants that accept the card in the Fleet Service Card User Guide, or visit the Wright Express Website.

 8. What types of purchases are authorized?